BenCaunt8300/stockit/README.md

  print(stockit.predict(next))

 ```
-stockit can also use support vector regression to achieve a ighter fit to the data:
+stockit can also use support vector regression to achieve a tighter fit to the data:
 ```python

  stockit.train(index = 300, SVRbool = True)